Yash-op7/Coding-Blog-Code-Snippets/temp.md

     // Now set2 has one element 5 and set1 contains the union of both.

 ```
-- comparison operators: surprisingly you can compare sets in C++ accordign to their lexicographical order, for example:
+- comparison operators - surprisingly you can compare sets in C++ accordign to their lexicographical order, for example:
 ```
     set<int> set1 = {1, 3, 5};
     set<int> set2 = {1, 3, 5};